 Football World Cups now have more meaning having lived in the UK.
 Unfortunately, Canada, Scotland (my wife and eldest son are Scottish) and New Zealand (my youngest son is a Kiwi, and we now live in Wellington) often don’t qualify, let alone have any chance of winning the whole Cup!
 (Secretly I support England to win another World Cup after ’66!).
 Bizarrely, Cameroon, and any obvious underdog often become the ‘team of choice’ to support during a World or European Cup in our household.

 Our move to New Zealand has created new appreciation for both rugby and cricket, neither of which really impacted me while living in the UK for some reason.
 Rugby feels much like hockey back in Canada – it is everywhere, talked about everywhere and played by all ages EVERYWHERE!
-It is no accident why the All Blacks are a revered brand around the world, it stems from grass roots AND an extraordinary humble and high performing culture at the very highest level.
+It is no accident why the All Blacks are a revered brand of sporting loyalty around the world, it stems from grass roots AND an extraordinary humble and high performing culture at the very highest level.
 Legacy by James Kerr provides fantastic insight into the culture of the All Blacks from a leadership perspective – if you love sport, and love leadership in any context, this book is for you!

 Never in a million years did I expect to really get engaged in cricket as a fan – that all changed during the 2019 World Cup final between NZ and England – the final result was crazy (England won after a Super-over?!).
 What was so exciting as a sports fan, was sitting on my couch at the other end of the world, watching both the NZ vs England cricket World Cup final and simultaneously trying to watch the Federer vs Djokovic Wimbledon Final.
 It seemed that they were conspiring to have the most climactic moment of each match happen at exactly the same time!
 I remember going to bed extremely tired but witness to excellence in both sports.